sasilver75/obsidian/Llama 2.md

 #zotero
 Takeaway: A great new open-weights model from Meta, available in a variety of sizes in either base or chat variants.
 Authors give a lot of time to the RLHF and safety portions of the paper.

+> "LLaMA-2-chat-70B was known to be a very disliked model."
+> - Nate Lambert, "Frontiers in Synthetic Data" article

 ----

 Technical details: